Asymptotic sampling distributions made easy: loose linkage in the ancestral recombination graph: A measure-valued coalescent with recombination

 \section{A measure-valued coalescent with recombination}

-~ We have introduced the ARG as a random graphical construction and we have seen how it can be used to construct a random sample from a population that has evolved for a long time under recombination, mutation and resampling.
-Now, our goal is to approximate the probability that this leads to an arbitrary but fixed (ordered) sample with given frequencies $\nu$.
+~ We have introduced the ARG as a random graphical construction and we have seen how it can be used to construct a random sample from a population that has evolved for a long time under recombination, mutation and genetic drift.
+In this section, our goal is to reformulate these ideas in a slightly different and more rigorous fashion.

+In contrast to~\cite{JenkinsFearnheadSong2015}, who worked with untyped coalescents throughout, it will be more convenient for us to work with a \emph{typed} approach.
+This will make it much easier to later set up the coupling, as we will not have to explicitly keep track of the correspondence between the marginal coalescents in the ARG (see Section~\ref{sec:informalarg}) and the independent Kingman coalescents.
+Such bookkeeping was performed in~\cite{JenkinsFearnheadSong2015}, but seems difficult to generalise to more than two sites.

-For this purpose, it is more convenient to work with a \emph{typed} approach.
-The idea is to equip the leaves of the ARG with the types that we want to observe and keep track, as we look further and further into the past, of the type configurations at earlier times that lead to the desired sample.
-By exchangeability, it will be enough to keep track of the frequencies in these configurations, which justifies our measure-valued approach.
+The main idea is to keep track in the ARG of the type configurations that lead to the desired sample.
+By exchangeability, it suffices to keep track of the frequencies in these configurations, which justifies our measure-valued approach below.